mnz1988/stable-diffusion-guide/README.md

 1. Click the play button on *🇦 Mount your google drive* and give it access when it asks you to.
 Do the same for *🇧 Installation*.
 Proceed to the next step while it installs on Google's servers.

 1. Scroll down to *🇨 Settings* but don't run it yet.
 Here in **Setup** you may give any name you want to your project.
-You may also change the base model for training, but we'll be using `animefull-final` as it is the foundation of most anime models.
+You may also change the base model for training, but we'll be using `animefull-final` as it is the foundation of most anime models and produces the most consistent results.
 Otherwise `AnythingV3` works too.
 If you want to train with photographs you may copy the link to the [base SD 1.5 model](https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.safetensors) or the realistic model you wish to use in the end (such as [Deliberate](https://civitai.com/api/download/models/15236)).
-In that case remember to change the `model_type` to safetensors.

 1. **Creating a dataset** <a name="datasets"></a>[▲](#index)